oroinc/documentation/user/concept-guides/business-models/websites/index.rst

 Website Navigation
 ------------------

-The storefront navigation is highly customizable via the :ref:`Frontend Menus <doc--system--menu--config-levels--frontend-menus>` that can be set globally, per organization, per website, per customer, and per customer group.
+The storefront navigation is highly customizable via the :ref:`Storefront Menus <doc--system--menu--config-levels--frontend-menus>` that can be set globally, per organization, per website, per customer, and per customer group.

 .. image:: /user/img/concept-guides/websites/website_navigation.png
-   :alt: A list of menu items in Frontend menu
+   :alt: A list of menu items in Storefront menu

 All the visuals represented in the storefront are specific to each website.
 Go through the available menus to adapt content to particular audience and localization.
 You can enable or disable menu items for a particular customer, website, or mobile device by setting related conditions.

 .. image:: /user/img/concept-guides/websites/frontend_menu_refreshing_teal.png
-   :alt: Illustrate all available frontend menu items in the storefront
+   :alt: Illustrate all available storefront menu items in the storefront

 Web Catalogs per Website